10-Q 1 abcl-20230930.htm 10-Q abcl-20230930

 our partners’ ability to achieve projected discovery and development milestones and other anticipated key events, including commercial sales resulting in royalties owed to us, in the expected timelines or at all;

-our ability to provide our partners with a full solution from target identification to investigational new drug, or IND, application submission;
+our ability to provide our partners with a full solution from target identification to investigational new drug, or Investigational New Drug ("IND"), application submission;

 our partners’ ability to develop and commercialize a molecule discovered by us, on a timely basis or at all;